 Today, we are acutely and painfully aware of our effect to the planet, which in my opinion makes us ultimately responsible for creating a far more sustainable way of business and living in general.
 In my view, nothing should be created or manufactured without a sustainable Digital Twin, which tracks the whole lifecycle of any thing, ensuring resource recycling, safety and environmental soundness.

-And yes, I mean everything – from toothpicks to cars, from pizzas to drones.
-But it’s not only about fixing our past recklessness and idiotism what comes to our planet.
-We are also responsible for ensuring that our current technological wisdom is stored and available for all future generations, so that they never repeat our near-planet-destroying habits, when e.g. colonizing Mars and other nearby, future homes.
+When I say “everything,” I mean it.
+From toothpicks to cars, from pizzas to drones, every item should have a sustainable Digital Twin.
+However, our focus should not solely be on rectifying our past recklessness and ignorance regarding the planet.
+We also bear the responsibility of preserving our current technological wisdom for future generations, ensuring that they never repeat our near-planet-destroying habits as we venture beyond Earth, colonizing Mars and other potential future homes.